 Dangers of Chemical Pesticides

 Chemical pesticides can stir up more trouble than getting rid of insects as they are unhealthy for the environment.
 Synthetic pesticides, herbicides, and insecticides are no better.
 There are several different varieties that are used in homes, gardens, offices, sheds, and farms but many of them are hazardous to human health and other living creatures.
 They are known to contaminate crops, enter waterways, affect the health of pets and animals and cause death to live creatures.

 Pesticides and chemical insecticides come in solid (powder, crystals or granular forms), liquid and aerosol spray, contaminating land, water, and air.
 They need to be used with caution, complying with the instructions on the label.

 On the other hand, natural and DIY organic pesticides get rid of pesky pests, bugs, and critters without causing health risks to humans or animals.
 Homemade herbicides can help you get rid of plant-munching bugs without ruining the rest of your garden.
-It is important to choose them with care and use sensitively to prevent the garden ecosystem from being affected adversely.
+It is important to choose them with care and use them sensitively to prevent the garden ecosystem from being affected adversely.

 Vegetable Oil Sprays

 Made from vegetable oil mixed with a mild soap, homemade organic insecticides can exterminate dangerous aphids, mites, and thrip.
 They coat the insects, block their breathing pores and effectively bid them goodbye.